DevExpress-Examples/web-forms-dashboard-extract-data-source/Readme.md

 }
 ```

 In this example, click a button to extract data.
 However, in a real-life application, this solution can be insufficient (for example, the site may be deployed to the web farm server).
-We recommend that you create a separate windows service that should update data automatically every hour or every day.
+We recommend that you create a separate windows service that updates data automatically every hour or every day.

 <!-- default file list -->